arisbw/fastai-part-1/README.md

 # fastai-part-1

-This is my works of [Practical Deep Learning for Coders](http://course.fast.ai/)
+This is my works of [Practical Deep Learning for Coders](http://course.fast.ai/) course.